davidpallmann/hashnode-backups/ckzlvfj0h02aprks1ghaj831k.md

 [source code](https://github.com/davidpallmann/hello-polly)

+## One-time Setup

+For any of the tutorials in the Hello, Cloud series you need the following:

+1. An  [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/), and an understanding of what is included in the  [AWS Free Tier](https://aws.amazon.com/premiumsupport/knowledge-center/what-is-free-tier/).
+2. [Microsoft Visual Studio 2022](https://visualstudio.microsoft.com/).
+If you're using an older version of Visual Studio you won't be able to use .NET 6.
+If you use a different IDE, you may have to find alternatives to some tutorial steps.
+3. [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/).
+[Configure ](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/keys-profiles-credentials.html) the toolkit to access your AWS account and create an IAM user.
+Your default AWS profile will be linked to this user when running programs from the command line.

 ## Step 1: Set Permissions for the AWS Toolkit User

 In order to perform this tutorial, your AWS Toolkit User / default AWS profile needs the necessary permissions for Amazon Polly operations.
 In this step, you'll update permissions for your AWS Toolkit for Visual Studio user.